ericwq/examples/tableflip/README.md

 - `go build -o demo main.go`

-Run the following command to start the server - new version .

-- `./demo`

 Run the following command to restart the server with new version.
 Note that the [PID] should be replaced with the old version PID.

 - `kill -s HUP [PID]`